geoscripting/home/docs/_sources/preparation/software_setup.rst.txt

 **Configure Python Environment in PyCharm**

-INSERT VIDEO

 1. Open PyCharm and create a new, empty project.

-2. Choose the "geoscripting2" environment.
+2. Choose the *advgeoscripting* environment.

-3. Open the python console and import all python packages listed above.
+3. Open the python console and import all python packages listed above to check if they are all available.

 Jupyter Notebook